afzal-p/Maze-Game-C-SDL2/README.md

-# C-Mont-Maze-Quake by Afzal
+# Maze by Afzal

-After an earthquake ruined the terrain of Claremont, it is up to the player to find the raft and escape using the arrow keys...
+it is up to the player to escape using the arrow keys or just chill out and listen to the bgm

 Credits: